niashare/NiaShare/TERMS.md

 ## 1. Intellectual Property
-All code, design, and content in this repository is copyright © 2024 [Your Name].
+All code, design, and content in this repository is copyright © 2025 [NiaShare].
 All rights reserved.

 ## 2. Restrictions
 You may NOT: